Borders Family History Society

 This shows the some of the Society's management team.

 There's a form for visitors/members to provide feedback, notify us of changes, offer their family tree, or pose a question, without having to open an email application.

 The information will be directed to the appropriate person, and if you provide an email address you'll get a copy of the email.

-When you register to record Surname Interests, or for the Forum, or because you've used our Contacts page to send us a message, an email confirmation will be sent to you.
+When you register to record Surname Interests or because you've used our Contacts page to send us a message, an email confirmation will be sent to you.

 Increasingly, ISPs use filters to try and keep spam out of their customers' inboxes.
 However, frequently, they also remove the email that you want to receive.

 See below for instructions on how to add us to your list of trusted senders in order to make sure you receive emails from us.

 AOL: Place the domain "bordersfhs.org.uk" in your address book.